The Nest

 Please don’t believe the building owner when they tell you it’s mixed-use.
 Instead, check out what the official documents designate the area for.
 If it says it’s all commercial, you should find a new landlord.

-If it genuinely is mixed-use, then you should take a look at other issues that it may have.
+If it genuinely is mixed-use, you should examine any other issues it may have.
 Make sure it’s up to code and check for any problems.

 Scope Your Neighbors